derbyfinance/frontend-vault/README.md

 Example api at /api/contract/readContract, which uses the Moralis SDK.
 This will be used for all read functions:
 https://docs.moralis.io/reference/runcontractfunction

-There is an example sendTransaction component which uses Wagmi.
+There is an example sendTransaction and Deposit component which uses Wagmi.
 Wagmi will be used for all write functions.

 Native transaction:
 https://wagmi.sh/examples/send-transaction